pipelight/doc.pipelight/introduction/description.md

 #### Server side

-Server side automation is achieved by using specific triggers too (on update, pre-receive...).
+Server side automation can be achieved by using server-side triggers (on update, pre-receive...).

 - **Ease team work**,